Skip to content

 Contemporary Comparison: Agile vs Waterfall

-In contrast, Agile methodology thrives on being responsive.
-It assumes that the environment will change and focuses on small, iterative updates.
-Unlike the Waterfall approach, which can become a victim of its own rigid intelligence, Agile systems are designed to pivot the moment a customer’s needs shift.
+Conversely, Agile methodology is built on responsiveness.
+It inherently assumes that environments will shift, thus prioritising small, iterative updates.
+Unlike the Waterfall approach, which can become a casualty of its own rigid intelligence, Agile systems are engineered to pivot the moment a customer’s needs or market conditions change.
+Experts largely agree that in our current era of rapid technological advancement and global volatility, the most successful companies treat their business model as a dynamic hypothesis rather than an immutable law.

 Practical Applications in Daily Life